COPS-CSOC-2022/CSOC22-Week1/readme.md

 ## Deployment
 The site is deployed on Github pages at [Hangman]().

-## Features
+## Features and Task Details

--  **Task 1**: Implement a hangman game.
-Create a word generator and generate random words in every game.
+-  **1.** Implemented Hangman game.
+Used a random word generator to get new words in each game (from a predefined list of words).
+-  **2.** Made multiple levels of the game.
+Each level has different lives for each user, and even the length of the word they have to guess changes to make it more challenging.
+-  **3.** Added a timer so that users can keep track of how fast they can solve the challenges.
--  **Task 2**: Add a high score page to view the previous scores.
+-  **4.** Implemented a high score page to view the previous scores.
+All the high scores are logged in which the cummlative score (i.e. the total score of the longest streak you had) and the time taken to achieve the said streak.
--  **Task 3**: Giving hints to users, by showing a few letters when the user needs them.
-Also, you could give signs when the entered letters are wrong.
+-  **5.** Implemented hints for users, by showing a few letters when the user needs them.
+A buzzer sound is also played (which can be toggled on and off).
--  **Task 4:** Make hard and easy mode with say, 5 lives in easy and 3 in hard mode.
-Also, word length and difficulty could be changed with respective levels.
-Easy words could have till 5 letters while difficult ones with longer words.
--  **Extras:** Adding a timer for making it more interactive and competitive.
+-  **6.** A shake-type feedback when selected a wrong letter for players.
+-  **7.** Option to include or exclude zero scores in the leaderboard.